|

 venues.

-We conduct sit-down blind-tastings.
+We used to conduct sit-down blind-tastings.
 Yet it's only one or two sharp sales

 reps who even inquire if we'd consider including their wines in these